pcanz/pPEG/docs/pPEG.md

 ##  JSON Grammar Example

-A pPEG version of the JSON grammar specifications [json] illustrates how upper case rule names and underscore rule names can be used to manicure the ptree.
+A pPEG version of the [JSON] grammar specifications illustrates how upper case rule names and underscore rule names can be used to manicure the ptree.

-A pPEG JSON parser is not expected to compete with the high performance JSON parsers that are available in many programming languages, but JSON is a useful example since it widely known and has a well defined grammar.
+A pPEG JSON parser is a useful example since JSON is so widely known and has a well defined grammar.
+A pPEG JSON parser is not expected to compete with the specialized high performance JSON parsers that are available for many programming languages.

     json   = " " value " "
     value  = Obj / Arr / Str / num / val